jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

-    -   Windows users might also consider installing [Cygwin](<http://cygwin.com/>), which makes it easy to work with a range of opensource software.
+    -   Windows users might also consider installing [Cygwin](<http://cygwin.com/>), which makes it easy to work with a range of open source software.
 Its tagline: "Get that Linux feeling - on Windows."

 3. Installing Python 3 on Mac OSX (Mac comes with 2.7 installed, but it is easy